-Based on their experience already working with Onica on a current Banner (a student and financial information system) cloud migration project, Humber sought Onica’s guidance and expertise as an accomplished AWS Premier Consulting Partner to provide a quick and effective remote access solution.
+Based on their experience already working with Onica on a current Banner (a student and financial information system) cloud migration project, Humber sought Onica’s guidance and expertise as an accomplished AWS Partner Network (APN) Premier Consulting Partner to provide a quick and effective remote access solution.

 Conscious of the impact any downtime in academic resource access would have on students, Onica and Humber were able to fast-track all internal processes so that Onica could resource the project before the end of that same day, thereby eliminating weeks of lag.
 Working with five representatives from Humber, Onica brought in a dedicated technical team to implement the project and help Humber students get back to learning as quickly as possible.
 Due to the unprecedented urgency and the availability of resources, Onica and Humber were able to work on the project at an accelerated pace.

-Onica used several AWS services to implement the solution involving a Virtual Private Cloud (VPC) that is maintained across two availability zones (AZs).
+Onica used several AWS services to implement the solution involving an Amazon Virtual Private Cloud (Amazon VPC) that is maintained across two Availability Zones (AZs).
 Amazon Route 53 is used for Domain Name System (DNS) resolution and AWS Network Address Translation (NAT) gateways gives the private subnets internet access through the Internet Gateway (IGW).
-An AWS Application Load Balancer (ALB) handles internal applications deployed to AWS Elastic Compute Cloud (EC2) instances.
+An AWS Application Load Balancer (ALB) handles internal applications deployed to Amazon Elastic Compute Cloud (Amazon EC2) instances.

-The solution uses an Amazon FSx for Windows File Server for windows file sharing and Amazon Simple Storage Service (S3) for other storage.
+The solution uses an Amazon FSx for Windows File Server for Windows file sharing and Amazon Simple Storage Service (Amazon S3) for other storage.
 AWS Identity and Access Management (IAM) provides user and role authentication, authorization, and management.
 Humber College’s on-premises Virtual Private Network (VPN) terminates in the AWS Transit Gateway (TGW).
 An AWS Lambda function switches the AppStream 2.0 fleets between Day and Night modes, thereby reducing costs during low-use hours.